dogmaticcentral/CG/README.md

  pretty much does not wokr without it at all.

 ### 10_check_mut_etc through 17_copy_reliabilty_etc
-This i where we depart from ICGC original database architecture - which is pretty much nonexistent and consists of massive duplication of annotation for each occurrence of a mutation and for each of its interpretations within various transcripts.
+This is where we depart from ICGC original database architecture - which is pretty much nonexistent and consists of massive duplication of annotation for each occurrence of a mutation and for each of its interpretations within various transcripts.